16 Spritz Cocktails: Recipes and Tips

 Made with elderflower liqueur, Prosecco, and club soda, the Hugo Spritz is a delightful floral drink that packs a flavourful punch at a nice low ABV.
 This makes it the perfect after-work drink if you’re living the lighter side of life.
 If you do want to give it an extra kick, you can add a bit of gin, but this cooling cocktail is equally delicious without it.

 Go floral!
-8 Tasty Elderflower Cocktail Recipes You’ll Adore
+13 Tasty Elderflower Cocktail Recipes You’ll Adore

 8. Americano

-The Americano is a gorgeous bitter-sweet blend of the orange and spice flavours of Campari, complemented by the fruity and spicy character of Cinzano Vermouth Rosso, charged with effervescent club soda to make a languid, long drink that’s a favourite in cafés throughout Italy.
+The Americano is a gorgeous bitter-sweet blend of the orange and spice flavours of Campari, complemented by the fruity and spicy character of Cinzano Vermouth Rosso (opens in new window), charged with effervescent club soda to make a languid, long drink that’s a favourite in cafés throughout Italy.
 Summery sips do not come classier than this.

 9. Limoncello Spritz

-Paired with Prosecco and club soda for a beautifully bubbly finish, the light and lovely Limoncello Spritz is the flirty cousin of the time-honoured Aperol Spritz.
+Paired with Prosecco and club soda for a beautifully bubbly finish, the light and lovely Limoncello Spritz is the flirty cousin of the classic Aperol Spritz.
 We love that adding a few sparkles to this sunny liqueur creates a tall, cool summer spritz cocktail that can be sipped at leisure.

 More lemony goodness: 11 Lively Limoncello Cocktail Recipes for all Lemon Lovers